Audi Gold Roman Cup

-To become a member of the Polo Club, it is quite difficult as new members are usually descendants of members however it is possible to become a member providing you a proficient polo player.
-A 'domanda scritta' is needed and two members of the Polo Club have to grant you worthy of joining.
+To become a member of the Polo Club, it is quite difficult as new members are usually descendants of members however it is possible to become a member providing you are a proficient polo player.
+A written request is needed and two members of the Polo Club have to grant you worthy of joining.
 Enrolment fee is 15,000 Euros plus annual fee of 1,000 Euros.
-The Rome Polo Club also shares its grounds with the Pony Club where lessons are available on a regular basis and is also very children-friendly so young hopefuls can aspire to become successful in the glamour and elegance which is the 'Polo world'.
+The Rome Polo Club also shares its grounds with the Pony Club where lessons are available on a regular basis and is also very children-friendly so young hopefuls can aspire to become successful in the glamour and elegance which is the ‘Polo world’.
 Prices are affordable and people interested are welcome to ring and inquire according to their needs.

 The climate in Rome is a good place for a game of polo with its low annual rainfall, however games usually take place in the late afternoon as the temperature gradually drops and horses can thrive in the warm but pleasurable climate of a pitch shrouded in late golden afternoon sun.